October 9, 2016

-The purpose of this new section is to highlight major authors who write fiction about global warming.
+The purpose of the author spotlight series is to highlight major authors who write fiction that deals with global warming.
 This project has long been in the back of my mind–to spotlight popular authors on this site in order to help readers identify the most notable works in such a large sea/database.
 I decided to add this spotlight as a series sooner than later because of the recent news about Amitav Ghosh’s The Great Derangement.
 This nonfiction book of powerful essays by the brilliant writer points out: “The author examines the failures of storytelling, history and politics that have led humanity to its current predicament in the form of today’s climate crisis.”
 In the same interview in The Wire, he states, “I’m looking at the novel as a symptom of a broader imaginative failure.”
-Politics and history–yes–we have a huge crisis in the narrative surrounding climate change.
-But storytelling?
-This narrative is repeated in other news media, so I was puzzled.
-Authors are tackling climate change in both literary and genre fiction, and in a serious way.
-The books are being discussed in the media too.
-I’ve been curating such novels for going on four years now, and the proof is in the pudding, given hundreds of novels listed on this site, the majority of them about climate change in some form.
+Authors, however, are tackling climate change in both literary and genre fiction, and in a serious way.

 This series will also occasionally mention genre–not that that’s what the focus should be on, but it often is in today’s quick media.
 Amitav Ghosh pointed out, in an interview with Scroll.in, when asked, “What is your reading list of climate fiction books?
 What would you recommend and why?”